rocky-linux/documentation/docs/books/admin_guide/16-about-sytemd.md

     Some "targets" of `systemd` do not belong to `systemd` components, such as `telephony`, `bootmode`, `dlog`, `tizen service`, they belong to Tizen.

 `systemd` uses a modular design.
-Many configuration switches exist at compile time to determine what will or will not be built, which is similar to the modular design of the Linux kernel.
+Many configuration switches exist at compile time to determine what will or will not be built, similar to the Linux kernel's modular design.
 When compiled, `systemd` can have up to 69 binary executables that perform the following tasks, including:

 * `systemd` runs with PID 1 and provides the startup of as many parallel services as possible.
 This also manages the shutdown sequence.
 * The `systemctl` program provides a user interface for service management.
-* To ensure compatibility, support for SysV and LSB scripts are also provided.
+* Support for SysV and LSB scripts are also provided to ensure compatibility.
 * Compared to SysV, `systemd` service management and reporting can output more detailed information.
-* By mounting and unmounting file systems in layers, `systemd` can more securely cascade mounted file systems.
+* By mounting and unmounting file systems in layers, `systemd` can cascade mounted file systems more securely.
 * `systemd` provides management of basic component configuration, including hostname, time and date, locale, log, and so on.
 * Provides management of sockets.
 * `systemd` timers provide functions similar to cron scheduled tasks.
 * Support for the creation and management of temporary files, including deletion.
-* The D-Bus interface provides the ability to run scripts when a device is inserted or removed.
-In this way, all devices, whether pluggable or not, can be regarded as plug and play devices, thus greatly simplifying the device processing process.
+* The D-Bus interface allows running scripts when a device is inserted or removed.
+In this way, all devices, whether pluggable or not, can be regarded as plug-and-play devices, thus greatly simplifying the device processing.
 * The startup sequence analysis tool can be used to locate the service that takes the longest time.
 * The management of logs and service logs.